twse/random-stuff/README.md

 * **LTROL Font**: TrueType Unicode font used in the American version of Lufia: The Ruins of Lore.
 Created using CrystalTile2 and FontCreator 5.6.
 This font is not licensed or endorsed by ATLUS U.S.A., Inc., SQUARE ENIX, Inc. or SQUARE ENIX Ltd.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 The commit message used for names.csv file in the Mozilla community-data GIT repository is **name &lt;email&gt;: "comment (citation)"**.
 * **PSF Contributor Signatories.htm**: People who received the Python Software Foundation Contributor Agreement (partial list only).
 * **Readable Fonts**: Self-loading fonts based on “System VIO” from OS/2.
 They cover many languages written in Latin, Greek, Cyrillic, Armenian, Georgian, Hebrew or Cherokee scripts.
-Created using utilities by [Iván Llanas](http://www.geocities.ws/ivan_llanas/software/index.html) and Michael J. Mefford (see Contributors.md for the original authors of many old programs, copyright notices and licenses).
+Created using utilities by [Iván Llanas](http://www.geocities.ws/ivan_llanas/software/index.html) and Michael J. Mefford (see Contributors.md for authors of programs, copyright notices and licenses).
 * **SitePal Forum Drug Words.htm**: Toothpastes, drugs and medicine used to spam the old SitePal forum.
 * **Ubunteros.htm**: Launchpad users who signed the Ubuntu Code of Conduct (partial list only).
 * **Ubuntu Member Home Pages.htm**: Websites for Ubuntu members who have explicitly signed the Ubuntu Code of Conduct (partial list only).